 Not sure where to begin?
 Try these first.

 Includes over 200 engineering reference sources, with the latest editions of Marks Standard Handbook for Mechanical Engineers, Perry's Chemical Engineers Handbook, Standard Handbook for Electrical Engineers, Roark's Formulas for Stress and Strain, and many more.

-	Includes all Active and Historical standards from the 80+ volume Annual Book of ASTM Standards.
+Includes all Active standards from the 80+ volume Annual Book of ASTM Standards.
 Content is updated as standards are released.
-The Engineering Digital Library provides access to Standard Technical Papers and Symposia papers, e-books, manuals, 8 journals, and a terminology dictionary.
+The Engineering Digital Library provides access to Standard Technical Papers and Symposia papers, e-books, manuals, 6 journals, and a terminology dictionary.

-	McMaster's subscription does not include standards from other bodies - e.g., UOP - which may be referenced but are not immediately available online.
+McMaster's subscription does not include the historical standards, or additional standards - e.g., UOP - which may be referenced but are not immediately available online.

 Contains citations, abstracts and some full-text to more than 5,000 engineering journals, conferences and reports.
 Subject coverage includes chemical and process engineering, computers and data processing, applied physics, electronics and communications as well as civil and mechanical engineering.

 A gateway to several scientific, applied science, technical and engineering-related databases, collections, and services, chiefly Compendex and Inspec.
 Updated weekly.

 A bibliographic database that indexes world-wide literature on physics, astronomy/astrophysics, electronics, electrical engineering, control theory and technology, computers and computing, information technology, manufacturing and production engineering and materials science.
 The types of literature indexed and abstracted include journal articles, conference proceedings, books, reports and dissertations.

 JoVE publishes the leading peer-reviewed, PubMed-indexed video methods journal.
 Articles consist of high-quality video demonstrations and detailed text protocols which facilitate scientific reproducibility and productivity.